emacs-mirror/emacs/mps/manual/source/reference/index.rst

     (memory) are available.
 If memory is low then only some or possibly none of the protection state will be remembered, with a corresponding necessity to recompute it later.
-The MPS provides no mechanism for the client to determine whether the MPS has in fact remembered the protection state.
+The MPS provides no mechanism for the :term:`client program` to determine whether the MPS has in fact remembered the protection state.

     The remembered protection state, if any, is discarded after calling calling :c:func:`mps_arena_unsafe_restore_protection`, or